The IrishGuy – How I got my name

 I had a great time at design school.
 Every class was awesome.
 I couldn’t get enough graphic design, art history, and photography classes.
 My instructors had such great insight and direction.

-Prior to school I had a sting of creative out-lets.
+Prior to school, I had a string of creative outlets.
 Photography was my main interest – mostly experimental art images.
 Along with a large collection of paintings and ink drawings.

 I completed high school as an outstanding typist – and with a deep love and respect for type, layout, and design.